Saturday, April 5, 2025

 The NT enjoys no such position.
 Accepting it has to shut up and stop claiming it controls airspace is something it has had to do under the legal provisions of FoI, but refuses to do in any other way.

 As you can see on the plethora YouTube 'audit' videos, NT staff are clearly still being told to very aggressively claim they can stop aircraft (i.e. drones) being flown over their properties.
 They will sometimes call the police.
-It all ends with either the police going away, doing nothing, or else arresting the drone pilot - invariably unlawfully - and then having to pay out a couple of thousand pounds for wrongful arrest.
+It all ends with either the police going away, doing nothing, or else arresting the drone pilot - invariably unlawfully - and then having to pay out a couple of thousand pounds for wrongful arrest - money that most 'auditors' then donate to good causes.

 My own request for an explanation this week from the NT as to why they continue to deliberately mislead the public on drone flying on their website drew nothing other than a referral to their "imaging department".
 But that wasn't the enquiry I made.